- CLASS: Aves (Birds)

 Vultures of all types have been in San Diego Zoo Global’s collection since our earliest days, starting with turkey and king vultures in the early 1920s and black vultures in 1926.
-Two Egyptian vultures arrive at the Zoo in 1947.
+Two Egyptian vultures arrived at the Zoo in 1947.

 In the 1930s, a Southern California resident found a vulture nest and took its two chicks, which he believed to be California condors.
 The youngsters were confiscated by authorities and brought to our Zoo when they were a bit older, where it was determined that they were turkey vultures.
 We released them back into the wild when we felt they were old enough to venture out on their own.
 However, a few days later, we noticed that there were a lot of vultures hanging out in our trees, and one of them kept trying to get in our vulture aviary—it was one of the youngsters, and it had alerted its friends that there was free food to be had!

 In 1982, as we geared up to help save the highly endangered California condor, we honed our husbandry techniques on Andean condors as well as king, turkey, and black vultures in the San Diego Zoo Safari Park’s newly built “Condorminium” complex.
 One local wild turkey vulture squeezed under and around fencing and gates to be inside with the Andean condors!
 He was soon placed in a room of his own that featured a specially prepared diet brought to him, the company of kin, and the opportunity, whenever he wanted, to exercise his wings.

 Today, both the San Diego Zoo and San Diego Zoo Safari Park have Andean and California condors.
 In addition, the Safari Park is home to several Old World vulture species: Rueppell’s and lappet-faced vultures can be seen from the Africa Tram tour; hooded and Egyptian vultures are on exhibit in Africa Woods.
 The Park has been successful in breeding many vulture species over the years: king, Rueppell’s, and hooded vultures, and Andean and California condors.
 Our Condor Cam gives viewers a look at a Calfornia condor family at the Park.